Skip to content

 Whitstone then ordered her soldiers to cut Laverdiere’s hair and they continued to beat her.

-Neighbour hears screams
+Neighbour hears torture

 That seemed to convince him.

-“There was a lot of moving around, a lot of banging and one person moaning and groaning, and just groaning and moaning,” testified Mardell.
+“There was a lot of moving around, a lot of banging and one person moaning and groaning, and just groaning and moaning,” testified Martell.
 “She wasn’t hollering and screaming.
 It was painful moaning and painful groaning.”

 “A good hour,” he said.